Lazy Nezumi Pro Rulers

 While holding control, you can also adjust the unit distance between the measure points by sliding the yellow control point.

-This ruler is useful for constructing shapes from straight lines, where the start of each new line is connected to either the start or end of the previous line.
+This mode is useful for constructing shapes from straight lines, where the start of each new line is connected to either the start or end of the previous line.

 You can press shift to change the connection point.
 While holding control, you can also change the measure point unit distance by sliding the yellow control point.